Visits from prospective parents are warmly welcomed. Please contact the school for an appointment.

 Admissions to Nursery are determined by the Admissions Committee of our Governing Body.
 The Committee sits early in the Summer term to decide admissions for the following September.
 Mid-year admissions should be made via the School Office.

-Parents wishing to apply for a place at our nursery school must complete a registration form which is available from the school office.
+Parents wishing to apply for a place at our Nursery must complete a registration form which is available from the school office.
 The nursery offers either 15 hours or 30 hours, depending upon parental entitlement, and can offer 26 places per session.
-If our nursery is full, you will be placed on a waiting list until the next available place.

 Our number to admit is 60 children.
 There is no guarantee of a place for children living in the priority admissions area.
 In the event of over subscription places will be allocated using the following criteria in the order given.